Dr Sam Wu

 He applies his research into teaching within the areas of exercise physiology, exercise prescription and delivery, strength and conditioning and exercise nutrition.
 He is currently supervising Honours and PhD students, and is an adjunct lecturer at the University of Tasmania.

-Pacing; Endurance sports; Exercise for Health; Triathlon; Cycling; Swimming; Running; Recovery; Compression garments; Exercise
+Pacing; Endurance sports; Exercise for Health; Triathlon; Cycling; Swimming; Running; Recovery; Compression garments; Exercise; Eccentric Exercise

 PhD candidate and honours supervision